chakipu2/dSkullz/README.md

-dSkullz collection was born from my love for art about Skulls This collection has a supply of 27 Non Fungible Assets minted as per Artificer standard.
+dSkullz collection was born from my love for art about Skulls.
+This collection has a supply of 27 Non Fungible Assets minted as per Artificer standard.
+Each dSkullz can be used as an avatar in dReams dApp (kudos to SixOfClubs). dReams dApp can be found on https://dreamdapps.io

-Each dSkullz can be used as an avatar in dReams dApp (kudos to SixOfClubs)
+Another utility will be revealed soon.

 Please find below the SCIDs for each NFA: